kiboschool/course-pm-and-design/src/lessons/software-team/empathize-and-define.md

 </aside>

 Throughout the rest of this course, we'll apply the principles of design thinking to develop a software product.
 We'll engage in an iterative process of developing empathy, defining problems, ideating, then prototyping and testing numerous solutions.
-The first two steps of design thinking - empathize and design - focus on understanding the user's problem and defining a clear problem statement.
-In this lesson, we explore a framework for articulating clearly defined problems and launching brainstorms: **How Might We.** This method takes insights from users and frames a question to answer a problem.
+The first two steps of design thinking - empathize and define - focus on understanding the user's problem and defining a clear problem statement.
+In this lesson, we'll explore a framework for articulating clearly defined problems and launching brainstorms: **How Might We.** This method takes insights from users and frames a question to answer a problem.

 ## Empathise: talking to and understanding users